devdemon/DevDemon-Docs/updater/installation.rst

 #.
 Copy **Updater** module folder to your **/system/expressionengine/third_party/** folder.
 #.
 Copy the **Updater** themes folder to your **/themes/third_party/** folder.
 #.
 In the ExpressionEngine control panel, head to Add-ons > Modules, and click 'Install' next to the module name.
 #.
-Make sure you set the Extension, Fieldtype and Module all to 'Install', and click Submit.
+Make sure you set the Module all to 'Install', and click Submit.

 Updater is now installed.
 Please visit the docs for setup, usage, and faqs